-To manage security on your data model, do the following steps:
+To manage security on your data model, open the workspace where you saved your report in the Power BI service and do the following steps:

 In the Power BI service, select the More options menu for a dataset.
 This menu appears when you hover on a dataset name, whether you select it from the navigation menu or the workspace page.

-Security will take you to the RLS page where you add members to a role you created in Power BI Desktop.
+Security will take you to the Role-Level Security page where you add members to a role you created in Power BI Desktop.
 Only the owners of the dataset will see Security.
 If the dataset is in a Group, only administrators of the group will see the security option.